 - Es-Souk - Kidal.
 Abandoned pre-Islamic - early Islamic desert town with ruins.
 Rocks around the town are adorned with petroglyphs.

 - Djenné - Mopti.
-Important trade city in 15th - 17th centuries, founded circa 1000 AD.
+Important trade city in the 15th - 17th centuries, founded around 1000 AD.
 The old city of Djenné is built entirely from adobe - mud-bricks - and represents a distinct tradition in urban planning.
 Especially impressive is the large Great Mosque, built in 1907.
 Town had a fortification wall.

 - Hamdullahi (Hamdallahi) - Mopti.
 Large abandoned city, founded in 1820.
 Served as a capital of Massina Empire.
 This fortified city covered 244 ha.
 Destroyed in 1862.

 - Timbuktu - Tombouctou.
 Historical centre of once very important trade and knowledge center, once one of most prosperous places in the world.
-World centre of Islamic learning in 13th - 17th century, more than 700,000 valuable Timbuctu's manuscripts have been preserved here up to this day in the libraries of city.
+World centre of Islamic learning in the 13th - 17th century, more than 700,000 valuable Timbuctu's manuscripts have been preserved here up to this day in the libraries of city.
 City has preserved much of its historical adobe architecture.

 Mosques and madrassas

 - Great Mosque of Djenné - Mopti.
 The largest adobe building in world, has unique design.
-First mosque here since 13th century, current built in 1907 or 1909.
+First mosque here since the 13th century, current built in 1907 or 1909.

 - Djinguereber Mosque - Tombouctou.
 Mosque and famous learning centre, built in 1327 from earth.